Important Updates Effective January 2025

 What is the difference between the Nova Scotia Real Estate Commission and the Nova Scotia Association of Realtors®?

 The Commission is a self-governing regulatory body appointed by the provincial government to license and regulate the real estate industry in Nova Scotia.
 The Nova Scotia Association of REALTORS® (NSAR) is a professional association with voluntary membership that offers services to its members, like MLS® and Errors and Omissions insurance.
-Only Industry Members who belong to NSAR can call themselves REALTORS®.
+Only licensees who belong to NSAR can call themselves REALTORS®.

 The Nova Scotia Real Estate